code-distortion/realnum/README.md

 print $num1->format(); // "+1234567.89" (no thousands separator, show-plus)
 ```

-These formating settings can be adjusted default.
+The formating settings can be adjusted default.
 All ***new*** RealNum objects will start with this setting:

 ``` php
 var_dump(RealNum::getDefaultFormatSettings()); // ['thousands' => true, 'showPlus' => false ... ] (default)